ECF/Py4j-RemoteServicesProvider/README.md

 }
 ```

-And [here](https://github.com/ECF/Py4j-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.ai.mcp.toolservice/src/org/eclipse/ecf/examples/ai/mcp/toolservice/impl/ArithmeticToolsImpl.java#L15) is a simple implementation of this interface.
+[Here](https://github.com/ECF/Py4j-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.ai.mcp.toolservice/src/org/eclipse/ecf/examples/ai/mcp/toolservice/impl/ArithmeticToolsImpl.java#L15) is a simple implementation of this interface.
 Notice that neither the service interface nor implementation class refer to any classes that are part of RS/RSA, the distribution provider, karaf, or any other framework.

 ### Exporting ArithmeticTools in Apache Karaf